 We are proud to report that we finalized the documentary about Joe Capers, affectionately known as “Blind Joe”.
 The film was a project of passion that follows the life and untimely death of this unsung hero\musician\producer.

-Through the use of interviews with his friends, family, recording artists, and fellow musicians, we unveiled a man who dealt with his lose of vision who went on to affect a plethora of people in all walks of life.
-We uncovered the many layers of Joe Capers persona and find out what a rich life a blind person can lead.
+Through the use of interviews with his friends, family, recording artists, and fellow musicians, we unveiled a man who dealt with his loss of vision and who went on to affect a plethora of people in all walks of life.
+We uncovered the many layers of Joe Capers’ persona and found out what a rich life a blind person can lead.
 Our film showed that blind people have needs and desires just like people who are sighted.

 Joe was married, had a child, and a successful business.
 In our documentary, we shared how Joe affected every artist that he encountered, and how he helped to shape the “Oakland Sound” of a flourishing Hip Hop and R&B culture in the early 80’s.
 He worked with major recording artist like MC Hammer, Digital Underground, and Tony!
 Toni!
 Tony!, as well as lesser know local Oakland talent will be spot lighted.